 The Shropshire Hills Area of Outstanding Natural Beauty is a jewel in the crown of Shropshire’s lovely countryside, and here traditional market towns sit comfortably among its rolling hills and valleys.

 You can be assured of a warm welcome, an abundance of real food and real ales, entertaining festivals, independent shops and eateries and plenty of great walks.
 Come for a day or a week; we look forward to showing you all that the Shropshire Hills are justifiably earning a growing reputation.

 For the uninitiated it can be a case of ‘where to start’?
-If food is your thing then Ludlow won’t disappoint; as Shropshire’s gastronomic capital the restaurants with Michelin Star are supported by the numerous delis, restaurants, cafes and food markets, all serving quality local food and not forgetting the famous Ludlow Food Festival.
+If food is your thing then Ludlow won’t disappoint; as Shropshire’s gastronomic capital the gourmet restaurants are supported by the numerous delis, restaurants, cafes and food markets, all serving quality local food and not forgetting the famous Ludlow Food Festival.

 Real ales fans gravitate towards Bishops Castle as the place to be seen and with several micro breweries, including the famous Three Tuns and more pubs than a town this size should really have, it’s easy to see why.